 Strategy 8: Grant Exclusive Access to Products or Services

 Giving customers early or exclusive access to new products, features, or services makes them feel special.
 This sense of exclusivity enhances loyalty, as customers feel rewarded for their continued support.
-Consider offering limited-time offers or early previews to reinforce their privileged position.
+Consider offering limited-time offers or early previews to strengthen their privileged position.

 Strategy 9: Practice Transparency